-Risk of Rain 2 surprise launched in early access last week.
-The game is a followup to Hopoo Games’ 2013 Risk of Rain, a 2D roguelike platformer.
+Risk of Rain 2 is finally out of early access.
+It’s a followup to Hopoo Games’ 2013 Risk of Rain, a 2D roguelike platformer.
 Though it makes some changes to the original formula, Risk of Rain 2 is less a sequel and more the original game remade in 3D.
 This is great.

 As in the first game, you choose from a handful of characters with different sets of abilities.
 The first available character, the Commando, has a dodge roll and a variety of ammo types.
 Other characters, who can be found in the world or unlocked by completing certain tasks, can freeze enemies, lay down turrets, teleport, or wield swords.

 Most of a character’s abilities are on cooldowns.
 You have to manage them carefully to take on the hordes of monsters that spawn as you spend more time in a level, as the game’s difficulty increases over time.

 Each level has a teleporter you need to find to progress; activating the teleporter spawns a boss.
 Later levels felt like a moshpit of floating fireballs, laser-shooting giants, and deadly flying jellyfish.

 As you explore, you collect money from canisters or by killing enemies.
 Money is used to purchase items, which radically alter your run.
 Some give you healing; others a higher critical hit chance.

 Some cause enemies to explode on death; others chain fire or lightning between them.
 The right combo can make you an unstoppable monster-killing machine.
 Over the weekend, a quick dip into the game before I did some chores turned into an hour long epic when I found nothing but healing items.

 I had items that healed me outside of combat, that healed me when I damaged enemies, and that caused enemies to drop healing orbs when killed.